jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/formula/Formula.rst

 8. Precision - number of decimal places allowed in field (no limit is applied if left empty)

-.. note:: If value inside the filed has more decimal places then allowd by precision attribute, all extra place will be just ignored.
-Nor rounding will be applied.
-E.g. if original value is 1.99 it will be changed to 1.9 if precision is set to 1 and will be changed to 1 with precision set to 0.
+.. note:: If value inside the field has more decimal places then allowed by precision attribute, all extra places will be trimmed.
+No rounding will be applied.
+E.g. if original value is 1.99 it will be changed to 1.9 if precision is set to 1 and will be changed to 1 if precision is set to 0.

 9. Search - this attribute specifies if this field should be eligible for mailbox page search
 10. Adapt to the local format - this attribute specifies if numbers will be formatted according to regional standard